 Students in the Delavan-Darien School District are offered a variety of opportunities to explore and experience potential career pathways throughout their educational journey.
 Career awareness is the focus at the elementary grades with regular exposure to computer programs, coding and hands-on Science and Technology opportunities.
-Career exploration is a focus during middle school where students are offered Family and Consumer Science class, Robotics, and Project Lead The Way opportunities.
+Career exploration is a focus during middle school where students are offered Robotics and Project Lead The Way opportunities.
 High school students engage in career planning, preparation and participation.
-High School CTE programs include the following:
+High School CTE programs include the following::

 - Agriculture: 13 classes in four pathways including plants, animals, environmental science, and natural sciences are offered to students..
 Students may select to participate in a DNR State Certification class offered during the school day where students can earn certifications in Hunter’s Safety, ATV, Snowmobile, Boater and Trapper Safety.
 DDHS is one of two schools in the state that offer this DNR Safety Certification Program!
 Students may also participate in Future Farmers of America, a school organization for students interested in agriculture leadership and many related activities.

 - Business: Students have 16 course offerings in pathways in accounting, business management and marketing.
 Students participate in job shadows, career fairs, and the Reality Fair as part of the required Personal Finance course.
 We are one of 6 school districts across the nation that require students to take Personal Finance during their high school career.
 Students may also choose to participate in the student organization-Future Business Leaders of America.

 - Family and Consumer Science: Students can participate in 13 courses as part of four pathways including health science, hospitality, interior design and human relationships.
 Courses range from medical terminology,principles of hospitality and hospitality services, child development, and applied interior design.
 We look to grow our program by adding a culinary program and courses in the future where students could partake in culinary competitions.